nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Aspect: Overwrite checking**

 * **Alternative 1 (current choice):** We currently allow the user to overwrite CSV files stored as long as the IO operations are successful.
+    * Pros: It is easier to implement.
     * Cons: This is an issue as a user can accidentally override important CSV files.
-    * Pros: It is easier to implement.

 * **Alternative 2:**
     * Pros: Adds an additional layer of check so that the user does not override previously stored CSV files.
     * Cons: Harder to implement.
-Look at future work.
+Refer to [Planned Enhancement](#do-an-existence-check-on-the-files-before-export).

 ### Checkout feature